 Information Technology understands the values and importance of Team Chandler.
-The division is committed to providing team members with the tools needed to manage and provide great service to Chandler customers.
+The department is committed to providing team members with the tools needed to manage and provide great service to Chandler customers.

-The Information Technology Division is responsible for coordinating the use of computer technology across the various City departments.
+The Information Technology Department is responsible for coordinating the use of computer technology across the various City departments.
 This ensures that accurate and timely information is provided to citizens, elected officials, management and staff.
-The division also manages technology investments and assets, such as the city's enterprise computer network and applications.
+The department also manages technology investments and assets, such as the City's enterprise computer network and applications.
 Other areas of responsibility include providing technology services and support, consulting, technology business process analysis and project management.

 Dedicated administrative staff provide high-quality information technology services to City employees, including:

 - Administer procurement, budget, technology asset management, computer replacement cycle, and hardware/software maintenance agreements.

 - Schedule, preparation and delivery of desktop training.

 - Support IT staff by coordinating training, travel and fiscal responsibility.

 The Applications Group is responsible for applications support, including development, database maintenance, business process analysis and re-engineering, and coordinating user application needs and requirements working with various vendors if needed to resolve issues.
 The group supports many of the services available on www.chandleraz.gov.